President Moon Jae-in (Cheong Wa Dae)

 Both Suh and Park are expected to carry on with Moon’s initiative to reach out to the North, amid bumpy inter-Korean relations, further marred by Pyongyang’s latest demolition of an inter-Korean liaison office over anti-North leaflets.

-Lee In-young, a four-term lawmaker from the ruling Democratic Party, was appointed unification minister, in charge of inter-Korean affairs.
+Lee In-young, a four-term lawmaker from the ruling Democratic Party of Korea, was appointed unification minister, in charge of inter-Korean affairs.

 While Park and Lee will have to go through a parliamentary hearing, they can begin work upon Moon’s appointment, without parliament’s approval.